Feel secure in your relationships-

 Social anxiety is common, and there are great ways to manage it and start feeling more comfortable being yourself around others.

-Social anxiety is treated with a lot of the same tools used for OCD — like ERP (Exposure and Response Prevention), CBT (Cognitive Behavioral Therapy), and ACT (Acceptance and Commitment Therapy).
+Social anxiety is treated with a lot of the same tools used for OCD.
+For example, ERP (Exposure and Response Prevention), CBT (Cognitive Behavioral Therapy), and ACT (Acceptance and Commitment Therapy).
 These approaches help you face your fears bit by bit, challenge unhelpful thoughts, and build more flexibility around uncomfortable feelings.

 With time and practice, you can learn to be more present, confident, and less controlled by anxiety in social situations.

 It can make dating or being with someone feel exhausting, even when you care deeply.
-Relationship OCD is treated just like any other form of OCD, and together we’ll find an evidence-based approach that fits you and your experience.
+Relationship OCD is treated just like any other form of OCD.
+When you work with an OCD therapist, you’ll find an evidence-based approach that fits you and your experience.

 Relationship anxiety can show up in different ways depending on your attachment style — and just like you, your attachment style can grow and change over time.
 If you have an anxious attachment, you might feel worried a lot about whether your partner really cares, need constant reassurance, or fear being left or rejected — even when there’s no real reason to worry.